-Trinidad Cuba is a small town that has been UNESCO heritage listed since 1988.
+Trinidad in Cuba is a small town that has been UNESCO heritage listed since 1988.
 Trinidad looks like it has been stuck in time since the 1850’s.
-About six hours by bus from Havana, and 12 hours overnight from Santiago, Trinidad is an appropriate stopover when travelling between the two places.
-That is, unless you want to try and endure the 16-hour journey from Havana to Santiago in one hit.
+About six hours by bus from Havana, and 12 hours overnight from Santiago de Cuba, Trinidad is an appropriate stopover when travelling between the two places.
+That is unless you want to try and endure the 16-hour journey from Havana to Santiago in one hit.

 Bell tower in Trinidad Cuba

 Walking around town, you get a sense of how colourful the town is with the vibrant pastel-painted houses.

 From the bell tower of the Iglesia y Convento de San Francisco, you really do see something unique.

 As the sun sets over the mountains, it’s one of the prettiest views in all of Cuba.

 There are a few vintage cars making their way around town, but as the town is pretty small; the majority of people walk or ride bikes to where they need to be.